matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 Modules can modify the `request_content` (by e.g. adding events to its `initial_state`), or deny the room's creation by raising a `module_api.errors.SynapseError`.

+If multiple modules implement this callback, they will be considered in order.
+If a callback returns without raising an exception, Synapse falls through to the next one.
+The room creation will be forbidden as soon as one of the callbacks raises an exception.
+If this happens, Synapse will not call any of the subsequent implementations of this callback.

 ### `check_threepid_can_be_invited`

 ```python